 It might be helpful to clarify the difference between inserts, doublers, and liners to start with.
 Inserts are the main layer of absorbency in a pocket diaper or diaper cover.
 Doublers, or boosters, are added layers that are sometimes stuffed into a pocket diaper or layered right into an All-in-One for added absorbency.
 Liners are a thin piece of fabric that is used between the absorbent layer and your baby’s skin to keep wetness away from your baby’s skin.

 Hemp inserts are popular with moms because of the amount of liquid that they can hold.
 They are considered the most absorbent and the most sustainable and they work well in fitted and pocket diapers.
 Most moms also tend to use them in conjunction with a microfiber liner that keeps the wetness away from the baby’s skin.
 Hemp also tends to get softer and more absorbent with every time that they are washed.
-So, it is no surprise that hemp is at the top of the list for doubling up the liners in night time diapers.
+So, it is no surprise that hemp is at the top of the list for overnight diapering.
 Hemp is also environmentally friendly.

 Bamboo is also highly absorbent and does not irritate baby’s skin.
 There are also bamboo charcoal inserts, which many wrongly assume to have added absorbency due to the addition of charcoal in the fabric.
 Actually, the charcoal does nothing more than add the grey coloring to the fiber.
 Many times these inserts have a microfiber blend which eventually flattens and compresses which makes them less absorbent.
 Because they are often blended with microfiber, the manufacturing of these liners is expensive and not environmentally friendly due to the chemicals that are used during production.